-These are your final instructions for the Picnic marathon on Saturday, 25 June, starting at 8am at the Old Fort, at the top of Box Hill (KT20 7LB).
+These are your final instructions for the Final Picnic Marathon on Sunday 1 July 2018, starting at 8am at the Old Fort, at the TOP of Box Hill (KT20 7LB).

 You will not receive anything in the post.